-The student should take his copy of the award letter with him when he goes to university/college as he may be asked by his institution to provide evidence of the value of his award.
+The student should take their copy of the award letter with them when they go to university/college as they may be asked by the institution to provide evidence of the details of the award.
 The institution may take a photocopy but the student must retain the original document as they may need to refer to it from time to time for other purposes.